A Ham Sandwich Can Get A Temporary Restraining Order

 If you are the applicant, you can go to your local courthouse during business hours and make an application for a temporary restraining order.
 You will go before a judge that day, provide testimony and any other evidence available at that time about the incident(s) that have caused you to make the application and the judge will decide at that time whether there is sufficient cause to enter a temporary restraining order at that time.
 If you want to make the application when the courthouse is closed, then you can go to your local police department to do that.

 Most of the time, requests for a temporary restraining order are granted.
 However, you do have to do a little more than just show up.
 There are some requirements that must be met.
 You must allege acts that satisfy at least one of the predicate acts of domestic violence enumerated in the Prevention of Domestic Violence Act.
 It is a popular misconception that “domestic violence” is limited to assault or physical violence.
-The acts that can amount to domestic violence as provided by the statue are as follows:
+The acts that can amount to as provided by the statue are as follows: